 What the Tibetans call jembay tsultrim encourages us to give in a way that is unmotivated in wanting anything in return.

-Venerable Tenzin Yignyen of Namgyal Monastery offers a very nice description of the motivation for offering on the Snow Lion site :
+Venerable Tenzin Yignyen of Namgyal Monastery has offered a very nice description of the motivation for offering :

 It is best to offer things that you already have or can obtain without difficulty…